The Work: A Journey to the Center of Yourself

-woman in darkness shadow trauma shame guilt anxious avoidant disorganized attachment codependency struggle love
+woman in darkness shadow childhood inner child trauma shame guilt anxious avoidant disorganized attachment mommy issues mother wound codependent struggle love

 Photo by Olayinka Babalola / Unsplash